 International students can be eligible for the program as long as they meet admissions criteria.
 Teachers College can recommend international students for New York State certification although this certification does not guarantee employment.
 For information on employment eligibility, please access the TC homepage, click on Students > Students Life @TC.
 International Services.

 Please contact program advisors (email@example.com or firstname.lastname@example.org) for advisement.
 A listing of possible electives is given later in this document.
 HBSK 4072 is an essential course and is offered in the Fall and Spring semesters.
-HBSK 4074 is offered in the Spring and Summer A sessions.
+HBSK 4074 is offered in Summer A sessions.
 Practicum classes are offered once per year: HBSK 5373 (fall term only); HBSK 5376 (spring term only); HBSK 5377 (fall term only).
-HBSK 5098 is offered in the Spring semester only.
+HBSK 5098, HBSK 5099 and HBSK 5580 are offered in the Spring semester only.
 See TC's website for course offerings each semester.
 Advisement is required for incoming students in their first semester.

 Program advisors are Prof. Dolores Perin, email@example.com and Prof. Susan Masullo firstname.lastname@example.org.